 (b) Based on data from International Council of Shopping Centers (ICSC), Office-Worker Retail Spending in a Digital Age, 2012.
-Spending estimates were adjusted to 2020 dollars and adjusted to remove non-taxable spending on services and entertainment as well as a portion of spending at drug and grocery stores.
+Spending estimates were adjusted to 2021 dollars and adjusted to remove non-taxable spending on services and entertainment as well as a portion of spending at drug and grocery stores.
 Figures assume that retail establishments in Menlo Park will capture 50 percent of total new employee spending.
-Sources: ICSC, 2012; CA Department of Finance; CA Department of Tax and Fee Administration; BAE, 2020.